-We recognize that the world has opened up greatly the last several months in regard to recommendations around COVID-19.
-At PIC, we remind everyone that we are with children every day who cannot yet be vaccinated and our youngest children cannot wear masks.
-Thus, we need to continue our vigilance to do everything we can to mitigate any COVID infections or community spread.
+At PIC, we are with children every day who cannot yet be vaccinated, and our youngest children cannot wear masks.
+Thus, we need to continue our vigilance to do everything we can to mitigate any COVID-19 infections or community spread.